Incognito/python-architecture-linter/README.md

 1. Define your architecture using a tree of Structure() instances
 1. Add validators to validate a structure
-1. Add node navigators to move to a deepr sub-structure
+1. Add node navigators to move to a deeper sub-structure
 1. Run the command line from your project (for example, in a CI pipeline or in local development)